-The following chart summarizes the actions to be considered by the City Council, City of Richmond Public Art Program, and the Public Art Commission over the next ten years in partnership with community organizations, institutions, and businesses.
+The following chart summarizes the actions to be considered by City Council, City Planning Commission and the City of Richmond Public Art Commission over the next ten years in partnership with community organizations, institutions, and businesses.
 It provides an overview of the actions required to bring the Public Art Program policies and procedures up to national standards and best practices in the field of public art.